How to Conduct Niche Research for an Affiliate Site

 - Are there any promotional avenues your competitors are ignoring that you could rock?
 (For example, are they ignoring Google+ in an industry where the demographic is active on Google+?)

 - What voice is your competition using?
 Can you contribute a unique one?

-Unless I can clearly define what my POD would be then it’s going to be a tough road in regards to standing out from the niche.
+Unless I can clearly define what my POD would be, it's going to be a tough road in regards to standing out from the niche.
 If I can find a clear POD and execute it, then my odds of success are a lot better.